Parenting of Your Children

 “Where both parents share responsibility, consideration will also be given to the children spending equal or at least substantial time with both parents providing that this is practical and not contrary to the best interests of the child.”

-The changes to the legislation were designed to support and promote shared parenting and to encourage people to reach agreement about parenting of children after separation.
+The changes to the legislation qld were designed to support and promote shared parenting and to encourage people to reach an agreement about parenting children after separation.
 Changes made were to encourage parents to take responsibility for resolving disputes themselves and not in an adversarial manner.

-The overriding principal of the Court in parenting matters is that the best interests of the children are paramount.
+Australia’s overriding principal of the Court in parenting matters is that the best interests of the children are paramount.
 This principal overrides the wishes and desires of the parents.
-The decision of the Court after all the relevant facts, relationships, claims and wishes of parents, risks, choices and other circumstances are taken into account and weighed, is based on the best interests of the child’s welfare.
+The decision of the Court after all the relevant facts, relationships, claims, and wishes of parents, risks, choices, and other circumstances are taken into account and weighed, is based on the best interests of the child’s welfare.

 WHAT ARE THE RELEVANT PROVISIONS OF THE FAMILY LAW ACT?